antidot-framework/antidot-docs/docs/README.md

 ## Config

-The configuration system uses Zend Config Aggregator strategy, this allow us to create complex configs and dependencies depending on environment, by default it load first php config files and then it parses yaml files merging all in an unique array of data who is available inside the container keyed by `config`
+The configuration system uses Zend Config Aggregator strategy, this allows us to create complex configs and dependencies depending on the environment, by default it loads first PHP config files and then it parses YAML files merging all in a unique array of data who is available inside the container keyed by `config`

 ````php
 <?php